-As of August 2010 my new QTH is Elberta, Alabama - Baldwin County
+As of August 2010 my new QTH is Elberta, Alabama - Baldwin County - Grid Square EM60

 The rig pictured below is a home brew project based upon the Norcal Sierra design by Wayne Burdick, N6KR that is featured in several years of the ARRL Handbook.
 Wayne is one of the designers of the Elecraft K2 and this is one of its precursors.
 It is available on the market as a kit.
 Bare circuit boards are also available.
 I chose to etch my own board and drill all the holes as a challenge.
 Also in the picture is a power amplifier based upon another ARRL Handbook article by WA2EBY.
 It is run at 12 volts and produces an average of 12 watts output.
 I topped the project off with a digital readout, the FCC1 kit from the Norcal QRP club.
 Enclosures were purchased from Ten-Tec.
 All in all it represents two full winters of work, as it was set aside during the summer when outdoor work and activities called.

-I am active from time to time on the amateur satellites AO-7, SO-50, AO-51, VO-52 and now HO-68 on 144 and 435 Mhz with a desire to explore other satellites and maybe homebrew a down converter for the higher bands.
+I am active from time to time on the amateur satellites AO-7, SO-50, AO-51, VO-52 and now HO-68 on 144 and 435 Mhz.
+I operate mostly CW on HF but also enjoy RTTY and PSK31.

 Thanks for checking out my QRZ page.
 I hope to talk with you on the ham bands.